 Other related symptoms: Burning sensation in the throat, bloating, nausea, belching, and fatigue.

 What to do: Green tea or teas made from boldo, fennel, or peppermint aid digestion and help to relieve pain.
 You should also opt for lighter meals that include easily digestible foods, such as bread, crackers, or fruit.
+Check out some home remedies for upset stomach that you can use to naturally relieve discomfort at home.

 4. Abdominal hernia